perfact/zodbsync/README.md

 given object itself should be updated (properties, security settings etc.), `--no-recurse` can be used.

+### `zodbsync exec`

+This command requires the base directory to be a git repository and provides a wrapper for several git commands.
+It executes the given command, reads the objects changed between the old and new `HEAD` and plays them back.
+Any unstaged changes are stashed away and restored afterwards.
+The operation is aborted and rolled back if it results in a broken state (an interrupted `merge`, `rebase`, `cherry-pick` etc.) or if there is an overlap between the unstaged and the changed files.

+This allows commands like the following:

+    zodbsync exec "git cherry-pick COMMIT"
+    zodbsync exec "git checkout otherbranch"
+    zodbsync exec "git reset --hard COMMIT"
+    zodbsync exec "git revert COMMIT"

 ### `zodbsync pick`

-`pick` requires the base directory to be a git repository and provides a wrapper for `git cherry-pick`, taking git commits to be applied as arguments.
+As a sepcial case of `exec`, this wraps `git cherry-pick` and takes git commits to be applied as arguments.
 This is useful if some development has been done in a branch or on a remote system that has to be deployed to the current system.
 It then becomes possible to do something like